 we can continue with the Letter of Good standing.
 Note that if you have an outstanding fee, the COMPENSATION FUND will charge you these fees additional to the services that we offer.

-Submitting your Return of Earnings: Only applicable to existing Company who are doing belated COID Registration.
-All employers who are registered at the Compensation Fund, need to Submit and Pay their Annual Fees.
-Without successful submission and payment of these annual fees, the Compensation Fund will not issue a Company a Letter of Good standing.
+Submitting your Returns of Earnings: All Employers who are registered at the Compensation Fund, need to Submit and Pay their Annual Fees.
+Without successful submission and payment of these annual fees, the Employer will not obtain a Letter of Good standing.
 This process is sometimes very time consuming and complicated.
-By using our representative, you are guaranteed a successful submission.
+We will assist you in a faster and professional manner with this.

 (2) Start using your COID Registration Number: Our COID Department will ensure your COID Registration is successful in the quickest possible timeframe.

-(3) Letter of Good Standing: You will then be able to apply for a Letter of Good standing at the Compensation Fund
+(3) Letter of Good Standing: You will then be able to apply for a Letter of Good standing – we can assist.

-ALL Companies who has a letter of good standing at the Compensation Fund, need to renew it before 30 April annually – this date is unrelated to the date on which you applied for your first Letter.
+ALL Companies who have a COIDA Letter of Good Standing, need to renew it before 30 April annually – this date is unrelated to the date on which you applied for your first Letter.
 You may have requested a letter in March and by the end of April you’ll have to renew it again.

-If any employee gets injured on duty; or becomes sick with ‘Occupational Diseases’, the employer will be protected against civil claims.
-Most contracts and tenders require that the company needs COID Registration before he / she can apply for any contracts / tenders.
+If any Employee gets injured on duty; or becomes sick with ‘Occupational Diseases’, the Employer will be protected against civil claims.
+Most contracts and tenders require that the Company needs COIDA Registration before he / she can apply for any contracts / tenders.
 For example when you are starting a Construction Company.

 Employees who get injured on duty or those who contracted occupational diseases can claim compensation for temporary or permanent disablement.
 These claims will be awarded according to the degree of disablement or death by the Department of Labour.